ChinlabLiCsCode/MonitoringDatabase/README.md

 1. deviceType: This is the general name for a device - ex: TSP01
 2. deviceName: This is the specific name assigned to a device - ex: TSP1
-3. configNum: This value specifies the config file bein used
+3. configNum: This value specifies the config file being used
 4. queue: this is the multiprocessing queue that the collected data is being sent to

 The first three parameters should match what is specified in the main server config so that the deviceManager can find the correct config file and device driver.
 This means that if the path to your device driver and config file are:

-    /devices/TSP01/TSP01Controller.py
+    /devices/TSP01Controller.py
     /configfiles/TSP01Configs/TSP1Configs/TSP1Config1.yml

 The deviceType should be TSP01, the deviceName should be TSP1 and the configNum should be 1